sand47/Udacity-drlnd-navigation/README.md

 3 - turn right.<br>
 <br> <br>
 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
-I have consider a Deep Q-learning algorithm and resulting output is a average score of +15 over 100 episodes.
+I have consider a Deep Q-learning algorithm and resulting output is a average score of +15 in 543 episodes.

 ## Getting Started
 - clone this project to your computer <br>